-Whatever your background, and whatever you need from us to support your studies, Somerset College will help you make the most of your time here.
+Whatever your background, and whatever you need from us to support your studies, Bridgwater & Taunton College will help you make the most of your time here.
 We are committed to maintaining the highest standards of equality and diversity, and do all we can to support a broad mix of students.

 "A wealth of evidence shows that education is a key determinant of life chances.
 As well as being a right in itself, education is an enabling right, allowing individuals to develop the skills, capacity and confidence to secure other rights and economic opportunities" How Fair is Britain?

 We have legal duties to promote equality and recognise, celebrate and value the diversity of all members of our community.
 However, our commitment goes beyond than that and has a positive impact on our student’s lives.
 We have improved access for students with disabilities in recent years, and are constantly reviewing our policies and procedures to ensure we are up to date with current legislation.

 Bridgwater & Taunton College is committed to reducing and eliminating disadvantage, harassment, bullying, prejudice and discrimination by following legislation and taking positive action.

 The college has set challenging targets and will strive to achieve these whilst aiming to extend our own expectations and enabling others to fulfil their true potential.

 We encourage learners to take an active role in promoting equality of opportunity both in their studies and in general college life.